ITU-BDSA-GROUP5/Chirp/docs/report.md

 ![Client-Server communication component diagram](images/architecture-of-deployed-app/component-communication.png)

-The client communicates with the web server using HTTP requests.
-The server itself uses HTTP requests to get information about the user from the GitHub API.
-Furthermore, the server has a connection to the SQL Server which contains the database.
+The client communicates with the Azure web server using HTTP requests.
+The Azure web server itself uses HTTP requests to get information about the user from the GitHub API.
+Furthermore, the Azure web server has a connection to the Azure SQL Server which contains the database.

 The following deployment diagram shows the artifacts of the system and where they are deployed.